 Inspired by Brisbane poet Nathan Shepherdson, the Museum’s current Artist-in-Residence Arryn Snowball has created a series of striking text works now on show.

 While Artist-in-Residence at the Museum, Arryn Snowball drew on conversations with friend, Brisbane poet, Nathan Shepherdson which were inspired by the Queensland fishing bible, Grant’s Guide to Fishes, as the catalyst for a series of work that explores text as a subject and basis for his painting practice

-Mammoth features text abstracted into a series of shapes, broken patterns and rhythms and is new territory for Snowball’s practice.
-The residency will culminate in an exhibition from 8 December 2017 to 4 February 2018.
+The final work, Mammoth features text abstracted into a series of shapes, broken patterns and rhythms and is new territory for Snowball’s practice.

 Arryn has a Doctorate of Visual Arts from the Queensland College of Art, where he taught painting from 2005-2012.
 He has been awarded the Melville Haysom Memorial Art Scholarship, from the Queensland Art Gallery (2004), a year in residence at the Tokyo National School of Art and Music (2008), the Australia Council’s residency in Rome (2013).
 His work has been included in group exhibitions in Australia, Europe and Japan.
 Arryn currently divides his time between Australia and Berlin.